Student bursary and scholarship sources

 Some external funders (charities, corporations) may want you to write a personal statement or budget plan.
 If it’s a scholarship, you may need to attend an interview or make a presentation.

-There are far more options than we can list here, but consider the following your Starter for Ten: great sites worthy of perusal.
+There are far more options than we can list here, but consider the following your Starter for Ten (well, seven) – great sources worthy of perusal.

 Turn 2 Us

 A good place to start if you're interested in the charity route – though be aware that not all the charities listed will offer money for education (it may be for hardship, disability or carers).

 Geared towards international students looking to study in the UK, this site links to lots of relevant sites worth checking out, and has a pretty decent subject search, too.